What Is the Rights Of People With Disabilities Act?

 The key measures in place to ensure accessibility in polling stations for voters with disabilities include:

-1. Allowing voters with disabilities to choose anyone over 18 to accompany them in the polling station and assist them in voting.
+1. Allowing voters with disabilities to choose anyone over 18.
+They can accompany them in the polling station and assist them in voting.

-2. Providing the option for voters with disabilities to request assistance from the Presiding Officer (the person in charge of the polling station) to help them fill out their ballot paper, while ensuring the secrecy of their vote.
+2. Providing the option for voters with disabilities.
+This is by to request assistance from the Presiding Officer (the person in charge of the polling station).
+They could help them fill out their ballot paper, while ensuring the secrecy of their vote.

-3. Conducting accessibility assessments of all polling stations in advance and taking reasonable steps to improve accessibility, such as installing temporary ramps for voters who use wheelchairs.
+3. Conducting accessibility assessments of all polling stations in advance.
+Taking reasonable steps to improve accessibility, such as installing temporary ramps for voters who use wheelchairs.

 4. Providing accessibility features within the polling stations, including seating, magnifiers, tactile voting devices, and wheelchair-accessible polling booths.